 - 63. Progress is evidenced by the increasing number of measures adopted by states to guarantee full legal gender recognition in all areas of life.
-These vary in extent but aim to facilitate adapting official documents by state and non-state actors to reflect legal gender, including in educational and work certificates.
-Notwithstanding this, many transgender persons continue to face extensive obstacles in changing their gender marker with public institutions and private organisations. - 64.
+These vary in extent, but aim to facilitate adapting official documents by state and non-state actors to reflect legal gender, including in educational and work certificates.
+Notwithstanding, many transgender persons continue to face extensive obstacles in changing their gender marker with public institutions and private organisations. - 64.
 Compared to the 2013 Review, where no country allowed legal gender recognition based on self-determination, today eight states do so and have introduced quick and transparent procedures (Belgium, Denmark, Greece, Ireland, Luxembourg, Malta, Norway and Portugal).
-Other states, such as Switzerland, have initiated a change in their legislation to introduce such procedures based on self-determination.